Ads or account disabled

 Additionally, notifications are sent to the email address associated with your AdSense account.

-The notification we send you will include vital information such as whether this is a site-level or an account-level action.
-If we've disabled ad serving to your site then we'll advise you on the specific violation we found and also provide one example page where we found that violation.
-You'll also find an issue ID number which you'll need to submit an appeal once the violation has been fixed.
+The notification we send you will include vital information such as whether this is a page-level, site-level, or an account-level action.
+If we’ve disabled ad serving on your page then we’ll advise you on the specific violation we found and also provide the specific page where we found that violation.
+If we’ve disabled ad serving on your site we’ll provide the specific violation we found and an example page where we found that violation.
+You'll also find an issue ID number that you'll need to submit an appeal once the violation has been fixed.
 If your notification does not contain an issue ID then the decision is final and you cannot appeal.
 If ad serving has been disabled as a result of an account-level action then you should review our AdSense account may be disabled for policy reasons article instead.

 If you're concerned about malicious use of your ad code by others, we recommend that you use the site authorization feature.
 Site authorization is an optional feature that allows you to identify only specific sites that are permitted to use your Google ad code.
 Learn how to authorize your sites.

-You should read the notification very careful and make changes to resolve the issues.
+You should read the notification carefully and make changes to resolve the issues.
 Then you should review the appeals best practices below:

 Appeals best practices

-- Check your entire site: With each notification we send you a URL as an example of the violation.
+- Check your entire site: When ads have been disabled on your site we send you a notification that contains a URL as an example that contains the violation.
 Keep in mind that this is only an example, the violation may be present on other pages on your site, and we expect you to take appropriate action throughout your entire site.
 In many cases publishers have found Google’s search operators helpful for finding violations.

 - File a strong appeal: Once you've done all of the above then you're ready and welcome to send us your appeal.
-To make sure that the appeal is a strong one, please tell us exactly what action you've taken on your site to resolve the violations and also tell us how you'll prevent similar occurrences in the future.
+To make sure that the appeal is a strong one, please tell us exactly what action you've taken on your page or site to resolve the violations and also tell us how you'll prevent similar occurrences in the future.
 You could even include some other example URLs that you've taken action on proactively.
 The more information you provide us with the better informed we are and can see how serious you are about working with us and remaining compliant.
-Once you're ready to start the appeals process, please file your appeal using this Policy Violation Appeal form.
+Once you're ready to start the appeals process, please file your appeal using this Policy violation appeal form.
+If you received a page-level action, please refer to the policy notification to learn how to request a re-review of your page.

 Before you submit your appeal, please ensure that there's AdSense ad code on your site, otherwise we cannot review for compliance.